Joint Distribution of Discrete and Continuous Random Variables

 Until now, we have discussed the case of two random variables.
 However, the joint cdf is defined for any collection of random variables forming a random vector.

-Definition The joint distribution function of a Kx1 random vector V is a function [eq29] such that: [eq30] where the entries of V and $v$ are denoted by $V_{k}$ and $v_{k}$ respectively, for $k=1,ldots ,K$ .
+Definition The joint distribution function of a random vector is a function such that: where the entries of and are denoted by and respectively, for .

 More details about joint distribution functions can be found in the lecture entitled Random vectors.